Not all Halloween crafts need to take a long time to do, especially if you’re doing crafts with the kids.

 Time elapsed: 6 minutes

-(The wax paper will prevent the bugs from sticking to the paper, in case there’s any bugs not yet completely dry.)
+(The wax paper will prevent the bugs from sticking to the paper, in case there are any bugs not yet completely dry.)

 Time elapsed: 3 minutes